Tokyo's Unique Food Culture: 6 Must-Visit Restaurants

 Image courtesy of the Iwatsuki Ningyo Museum

 Located a short distance from Tokyo, the Iwatsuki Ningyo Museum is a must-visit for those interested in traditional Japanese dolls, or ningyo.
-The museum was erected in 2020 in Saitama Prefecture’s historic doll making district of Iwatsuki, and aims to familiarize the public with the traditional craft and culture associated with Japanese dolls.
+The museum was opened in 2020 in Saitama Prefecture’s historic doll-making district of Iwatsuki, and aims to familiarize the public with the traditional craft and culture associated with Japanese dolls.

 Address: Saitama Prefecture, Iwatsuki-ku, 6-1-1 Honmachi